-- CAA Publication (CAP) 393 Air Navigation: The Order and Regulations Article 222 (CAA, 2016); - CAA CAP 764 Policy and Guidelines on Wind Turbines (CAA, 2016); - MCA Marine Guidance Notice (MGN) 543 and Annexes Offshore Renewable Energy Installations (OREIs) - Guidance on UK Navigational Practice, Safety and Emergency Response (MCA, 2016); and - MCA OREI Emergency Response Cooperation Plans (ERCoP) for Construction and Operation Phase, and Requirements for Emergency Response and SAR Helicopter Operations (MCA, 2016).
+- Civil Aviation Publication (CAP) 393 The Air Navigation Order 2016 and Regulations, Article 223 (CAA, amended 2019); - Standards for Offshore Helicopter Landing Areas (CAA, 2018); - CAA CAP 764 Policy and Guidelines on Wind Turbines (CAA, 2016); - MCA Marine Guidance Notice (MGN) 543 and Annexes Offshore Renewable Energy Installations (OREIs) - Guidance on UK Navigational Practice, Safety and Emergency Response (MCA, 2016); and - MCA OREI Emergency Response Cooperation Plans (ERCoP) for Construction and Operation Phase, and Requirements for Emergency Response and SAR Helicopter Operations (MCA, 2016).

-As per Article 222 of CAP 393, it is understood that the CAA will require all peripheral WTGs to be equipped with an aviation warning light.
-Due to the spacing of perimeter WTGs the longitudinal intervals between aviation warning lights exceeds 900 m (CAP 764 (CAA, 2016)); however it should be noted the CAA state that the 900 m requirement is only required where achievable.
+As per Article 223 of CAP 393, it is understood that the CAA will require all peripheral WTGs to be equipped with an aviation warning light.
+Due to the spacing of perimeter WTGs the longitudinal intervals between aviation warning lights exceeds 900 m (CAP 764 (CAA, 2016)); however, it should be noted the CAA state that the 900 m requirement is only required where achievable.